 Gippsland Water’s Lillee Hardy named young operator of the year

-Gippsland Water’s Lillee Hardy has been named International Water Association’s 2021 Victorian Young Operator of the Year.
+Gippsland Water’s Lillee Hardy has been named Institute of Water Administration’s 2021 Victorian Young Operator of the Year.

 The 25-year-old from Newborough was recognised for her dedication to her job, commitment to safety and efforts to promote careers in STEM (science, technology, engineering and mathematics) to young Gippslanders.